What are children doing at 6-8 years?

 - still has regular night-time wetting at 8 years.

-Development usually happens in the same order in most children, but skills might develop at different ages or times.
+Development happens in a similar order in most children, but skills might develop at different ages or times.
 If you’re wondering whether your child’s development is on track, or if you feel that something isn’t quite right, it’s best to get help early.
 See your GP.

 Languages other than English